 Normally, a blockchain trusts that miners will agree whether a block can be considered valid and can then be added to the blockchain.
 The problem is that this can be manipulated.
 Also known as the 51% problem.
 Munt has implemented a solution called PoW² that adds an extra layer.
 Blocks offered by a miner are first checked by a witness before it is added to the blockchain.
 This has a whole range of advantages.

 One of these is that at least 71% of the mining power is needed, with on top of that 71% of the witness accounts, to have a chance to manipulate the blockchain.

 In practice, this means that an attacker has to put so much money into the attack that he robs his ‘own’ bank.

 Read more about the security of the network here.

-Because the security is at such a high level, Gulden can work with confirmation times of only 1 block, where almost all other crypto coins need to work with 6 blocks.
+Because the security is at such a high level, Munt can work with confirmation times of just 1 block, where almost all other crypto coins need to work with 6 blocks.
 This results in huge speed gains!
 With crypto, transactionspeed and transactionconfirmationtime are two very different things.
 Munt transactions are instant.
 But for safety you need at least one confirmation.
 That takes time, around 150 seconds as explained before.
 In comparison Bitcoin needs 6 confirmations at roughly 10 minutes each before you can consider a transaction safe.

 Another advantage of the combination miner/witness is that no so-called ‘selfish’ mining advantage can be achieved.
 This effect occurs when a miner mines a block, and in the time it is dispersed over the network can gain an advantage by already mining the next block.
 Witness counteracts this, because the miner has to wait for the approval of the witness before he can continue.